LanceMcCarthy/GoldenClouds/index.md

       * ![HA home page](https://user-images.githubusercontent.com/3520532/185434001-62ca3173-6636-4ef5-a6aa-6066d0d3f197.png)
       * ![privacy mode](https://user-images.githubusercontent.com/3520532/185434308-c15c4f63-29b9-44f7-9987-867001ae20e0.png)

-> **⚠️ Important** - Please do not **move**, **remove**, **reposition**, or **unplug** any security devices.
-This is sensitive electronic equipment connected to a sophisticated security system that will send a security alert if a device is powered off or repositoned.
-Any damage to security devices resulting from guest manipulation will be the responsibility of the guest and submitted to AirCover for reimbursement.

-If you have any questions or concerns, please do not remain silent!
-Message Lance and he will respond quickly to answer all your questions.
+If you have any questions or concerns, please *do not remain silent*!
+Message Lance and he will respond quickly to answer all your questions... we want you to have an enjoyable stay and good communication is a major factor.

 ## Food Recommendations